edponce/FACET/CONTRIBUTING.rst

 All types of contributions are welcomed.
 A guide for developers will be made available soon.

-Meanwhile:
+Meanwhile,

 * Clone repository
-    * Make improvements, add features, or fix bugs
+* Make improvements, add features, and/or fix bugs
 * Make pull requests

 .. _`gitflow workflow`: https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow